duketuxem/dotfiles/README.md

 I deliberately chose to not have a full installation process despite having started to write one, see the `trash/` folder for some legacy code and reasons this has been discarded.

-## Additional Notes

-- Feel free to modify configurations as per your personal needs.
-- Contributions are welcome!
-Open an issue or PR if you’d like to improve or customize anything.

 ## License